 UDWR performed mollusk surveys on October 28, November 4, and November 8, 2019, as part of the 2019 drawdown investigations.
 Six sites were surveyed over the 3 days.
 On October 28, 2019, the UDWR crew surveyed Site 1 (Figure 3-23) and found 55 (47 live / 8 dead) paper pondshells (Utterbackia imbecillis), which is a non-native, widespread, and prolific species, located in approximately 2 feet of water with a silt/mud substrate.
 At Site 2, no mollusks were observed, and the substrate did not appear to be suitable for mussels.
 On November 4, 2019, the UDWR crew surveyed Site 3 and found 23 (8 live / 15 dead) paper pondshells located in silt/mud substrate near the channels.
-At Site 4, the UDWR crew found 272 (37 live / 235 dead) paper pondshells in the silt / exposed shoreline.
+At Site 4, the UDWR crew found 272 (37 live / 235 dead) paper pondshells in the silt / exposed shoreline. (note that on November 4, 2019 the reservoir was close to the full drawdown level, substantially lower than the lowest proposed operations water level).
 The final survey took place on November 8, 2019.
 At Site 5, the UDWR crew found 10 dead paper pondshells and three dead California floaters (a native species and state species of concern) that appeared to have expired much earlier than the drawdown period.
 The California floater shells were in a riffle with approximately 6 inches of silt/mud and a hardened bottom.
 For the post-drawdown survey, the UDWR crew revisited Site 1 because the reservoir had reached its lowest point; they found five California floater shells in habitat similar to Site 5.
 They also found several smaller California floater specimens.
 The crew also surveyed Site 6, where they found four dead paper pondshells.

 California floaters are considered a Species of Greatest Conservation Need with a Utah conservation status rank of S2 (imperiled, with a high risk of extirpation in the state); the introduced paper pondshell are widespread and prolific, and may be replacing native mollusk species (Richards 2017).
-UDWR provided a report on their mollusk survey and stated that although some stranding and mortality of paper pondshell and a small number of California floaters were observed, these observations occurred at reservoir elevations that are lower than the potential future operating range and are not considered detrimental to the mussel community (UDWR 2019b).
+UDWR provided a report on their mollusk survey and stated that although some stranding and mortality of paper pondshell and a small number of California floaters were observed, these observations occurred at reservoir elevations that are lower than the potential future operating range and arethe future range would not be considered detrimental to the mussel community (UDWR 2019b).